meringue7/Writeups/HTB/Puppy/Puppy.md

 puppy\steph.cooper
 ```

-# Discovering an cracking DPAPI
+# Discovering and cracking DPAPI

-`winpeas` return me that this user has DPAPI credential files.
+`winpeas` reports that this user has DPAPI credential files.

 ```bash
 checking for DPAPI Credential Files